You need an instructor who:

 Southport Test Centre doesn’t have any toilet facilities available.
 Make sure you’re prepared for this if you take your test there.

 If you take your test at Norris Green Test Centre, you’ll likely drive down Townsend Avenue which has two roundabouts.
 Be sure to keep calm and drive defensively as you move between them.

 You can book one last driving lesson before your practical test if you’re nervous on the day.
 This should give you a confidence boost and you can use the lesson to practice on any roads or routes you think you will encounter.

 Make absolutely sure you bring your provisional driver’s licence and your theory test pass certificate to the test.
 This is very important because you won’t be able to take your practical test without them.

 Our top-rated instructors and Midrive Learner app give you all the support you need to pass your driving test.
 That’s why Midrive learners pass 17 fewer hours quicker than the UK average.

 As a Midrive learner you'll get:

-Enter your postcode to get started with your free first lesson!
+Enter your postcode to get started with £25 off!

 We’ve helped over 300,000 learners to pass their driving test.
 Imagine how many are in Liverpool!
 Why not take a look at some of the lovely things they say about us?